 Our royalty entitlement represents a low-single digit percentage payable on worldwide sales of Rydapt.
-Royalties are expected to expire on sales outside of the United States in the first quarter of 2023 and in the United States in the first quarter of 2025.
+In 2022, a royalty-bearing patent relating to Rydapt was selected for supplementary protection certificate across Germany, Great Britain, Spain and France.
+This patent adds an additional five years to the royalty term within these geographies.
+Royalties are expected to expire on sales in the United States in the first quarter of 2028.
 Royalties are collected on a one-quarter lag basis.